How to Buy Miso Robotics Stock in 2024

 Accredited investors can purchase shares of Miso Robotics on Hiive, a secondary marketplace where private, VC-backed companies and shareholders can sell stock.

-There is one listing of Miso Robotics stock on Hiive right now:
+There are 2 listings of Miso Robotics stock on Hiive right now:

 Each listing on Hiive is made by a unique seller who sets their own asking price and quantity of shares for sale.
 Buyers can accept the asking price or place bids and negotiate directly with the sellers.